seanboyce/ubiblio/README.md

 3. The architechture is RISCV64, and it has an unctuously luxurious 256 MB of memory.
 Also integrated Wi-Fi and a little slot for an SD card.
 4. Support for this thing is limited.
 Mysteries abound!

+# OK, but does it work?

+Yes, it works *surprisingly* well.
+It's reasonably fast.
+Pages load for me in less than half a second -- if you try really hard you may notice it is very slightly slower than using a modern computer by some milliseconds.
+I originally conceived this as some sort of joke for your amusement, but it accidentally worked (sorry).

 # Cross-compiling Debian

 The heavy lifting was done here: https://github.com/Fishwaldo/sophgo-sg200x-debian